Eleco plc adheres to the Quoted Companies Alliance Corporate Governance Code for AIM listed companies

 Environment

 The nature of Eleco’s software development business does not have a substantial impact on the environment compared with its former manufacturing businesses.
 However, the Company continues to recognise its activities that have an impact on the environment and acknowledges its responsibility to ensure it is minimised.
-The new ESG Committee has a particular focus on this and is reviewing Eleco’s activities and impact on the environment.
+Reductions in energy consumption and carbon emissions form part of the Executive’s annual bonus assessment.

 Ethics and values